 A black body is an idealised body which absorbs and emits all radiation incident upon it.
 For example, this piece of iron which glows orange-red when heated is an approximate black body.
 The colour tells us the temperature of the metal.
 If we continue heating the metal, eventually it will glow orange, then yellow then white.
 By then, the metal would have melted and boiled off.
 Theoretically, if we kept on heating it, it’d glow blue-white, eventually emitting UV and even X-rays.
 Similarly, a star is an approximate black body radiator.
-For hotter stars, the maximum wavelength emitted shifts to shorter wavelengths.
+For hotter stars, the maximum wavelength emitted shifts to shorter wavelengths, as shown by the graph.

 The black body radiation curves for different temperatures peak at a wavelengths inversely proportional to the temperature.